Win a Downtown Asheville Stay + VIP Event Tickets

 Arrive by 11 AM if you plan to get in some hiking, so you will have plenty of time to enjoy the amazing views.
-Also, take warmer clothing since it is often 20 degrees cooler on the summit than in Asheville.
-Quite often, fog and clouds cover the summit.
+Also, take warmer clothing since it is often 20 degrees cooler on the summit than in Asheville, with coulds and fog sometimes covering the summit.
 The summit is known for extreme weather year-round including high winds (they set a record of 121 MPH in February 2019).
 Take hiking shoes with a good grip since you will be walking on rocky surfaces.
-And don't forget the camera!

 Wildlife Habitats & Nature Museum